Caroline Valenta: Early life and education

-Caroline Valenta (27 May 1924 – 20 February 2013) was an American photojournalist.
-She was born in 1924 in Shiner, Texas.
+Valenta was born in 1924 in Shiner, Texas, the daughter of John E. Valenta and Lillie Wacker Valenta.
+Her father was a garage mechanic.
 She attended the University of Houston, but left in 1945, at the end of her senior year, to take a full-time staff photographer position at the Houston Post.
-She was the first woman photographer employed by the paper, where she worked for eight years starting in 1945.
-Vlaneta gained international recognition for her photographs of the Texas City disaster in 1947.
+She drove a 1929 Ford Model A when she was a young woman, including on a 1945 vacation with two friends.
+She attended a short course on news photography at Kent State University in 1946.